 - More than 500 companies exhibit at the expos, which span more than 300,000 net square feet.

 For information, contact Connie Mikels, director of expositions, 703.448.5861, fax 703.749.4733,

 NADA encourages vendors to develop "face-to-face" relationships with dealers, which is why NADA does not have a membership category for product/service vendors.
 Note that many state and metro associations do offer associate memberships.
 A list of these

 local associations is

-NADA does not rent or sell its mailing list in part or as a whole.
-Many commercial sources provide similar information.
-Please contact a list broker of your choice.
+NADA does not rent nor sell its mailing lists in part or whole.
+Please contact a list broker of your choice as many commercial sources provide similar information.

 The association approves endorsement or affinity marketing relationships with carefully selected, qualified vendors.
 The primary purpose of any endorsement is to provide services or products at prices not otherwise available to members, in order to reinforce acquisition and retention of members.